 the DCC shall notify the DCC Gateway Party when the connection becomes capable of operation.

+1.6B A DCC Gateway Party can request to change its DCC Gateway Connection Option, noting the relevant charges that would apply as specified in Section K (SEC Charging Methodology).
+For the avoidance of doubt, the DCC Gateway Party shall pay any remaining charges due in respect of the remainder of the connection period applying in respect of the DCC Gateway Connection Option in respect of which the change is requested.

-Where a DCC Gateway Party requests multiple DCC Gateway Connections for a single location at the same time, the DCC shall take all reasonable steps to conduct any Site Surveys in a single visit to that location.
+Where a DCC Gateway Party requests multiple DCC Connect Gateway Connections for a single location at the same time, the DCC shall take all reasonable steps to conduct any Site Surveys in a single visit to that location.

 Where any Enabling Works are required, the DCC Gateway Party and the DCC shall inform each other of the progress and completion of the Enabling Works.

-In the event that a DCC Gateway Party wishes to decrease the Contractual Bandwidth of its DCC Gateway HV Connection during its Connection Period:
+In the event that a DCC Gateway Party wishes to decrease the Contractual Bandwidth of its DCC Gateway HV Physical Connection and/or its DCC Gateway HV Cloud Connection during the applicable Connection Period:

-the DCC Gateway Party shall inform the DCC, provided that the requested decrease shall be an integer multiple of 10Mbps;
+(in the case of a DCC Gateway HV Physical Connection) the DCC Gateway Party shall inform the DCC, provided that the requested decrease shall be an integer multiple of 100Mbps and shall not be lower than the minimum bandwidth for the DCC Gateway Connection Option (as applicable in respect of the DCC Gateway HV Physical Connection) specified in Table 2;

+(in the case of a DCC Gateway HV Cloud Connection) the DCC Gateway Party shall inform the DCC, provided that the requested decrease shall not be lower than the minimum bandwidth for the 'Cloud HV' DCC Gateway Connection Option specified in Table 2;

 the DCC shall reduce the Contractual Bandwidth accordingly as soon as is reasonably practicable and in any event within 30 days of being informed of the required adjustment; and